 Rustic Charm & Frugality

 Our homestead is comprised of a small log home, 90 acres of mostly wooded land, several fields, large vegetable gardens, a greenhouse, a pasture and a chicken coop.
-It’s not a large home but when you walk in, it feels very open and spacious.
+A lot happens in a small work space.

 The home is heated with wood and we rely mainly on solar energy for power.
 When selecting tools and appliances for the kitchen we are very mindful of how much electricity they use, and when possible opt for manual devices.
 This is a fine balance.
-Sometimes manual tools are extremely labour intensive, tedious and time consuming to operate.
+Although manual tools seem charming at first glance, sometimes manual tools are extremely labour intensive, tedious and time consuming to operate.

 The Kitchen Features